finos/finos-parent-pom/README.md

 ### Maven deploy/release

-In order to publish (Symphony Foundation) artifacts, it is necessary to [sign in Sonatype OSS](https://issues.sonatype.org/secure/Signup!default.jspa) and [configure your workstation](http://central.sonatype.org/pages/apache-maven.html#distribution-management-and-authentication) (only the settings.xml part); we strongly advise to [encrypt your Maven passwords](https://maven.apache.org/guides/mini/guide-encryption.html).
+In order to publish (FINOS) artifacts, it is necessary to [sign in Sonatype OSS](https://issues.sonatype.org/secure/Signup!default.jspa) and [configure your workstation](http://central.sonatype.org/pages/apache-maven.html#distribution-management-and-authentication) (only the settings.xml part); we strongly advise to [encrypt your Maven passwords](https://maven.apache.org/guides/mini/guide-encryption.html).

 You also need to install [GnuPG](https://www.gnupg.org); on OSX it is available on Homebrew with `brew install gnupg gnupg2`, although some issues were encountered using the GPG Maven Plugin.
 You can run `gpg2 -q --sign` to check your installation and validate your passphrase.

-Before proceeding, please open a `TASK` issue on our INFRA Jira project, attaching the project name (github url) and your username on oss.sonatype.org; we will ask Sonatype - on your behalf - to grant you access to publish artifacts using `org.symphonyoss` groupId.
+Before proceeding, please open a `TASK` issue on our INFRA Jira project, attaching the project name (github url) and your username on oss.sonatype.org; we will ask Sonatype - on your behalf - to grant you access to publish artifacts using `org.finos` groupId.

 ### Github plugins configuration
 To enable documentation publishing into github pages, you must enable the profile `-Ppublish-site`; to setup github credentials on your local workstation, follow the [Maven github plugins configuration](https://github.com/github/maven-plugins); bare in mind that `<github.global.server>github</github.global.server>` is already defined in this Parent Pom, but you can override it in your own pom, if you like